90th Light Infantry Division (Wehrmacht): Bologna and the Po Valley

 By 15 October the division had been withdrawn from Piedmont in orchestrated disengagement manoeuvres and was deployed as part of a defensive line in the Abruzzi Mountains as part of 10.
 Armee.
 By November 1944 the division had withdrawn north and formed part of the defensive lines covering the advances to Bologna.
-By this time, the division infantry battalions were considered fortunate if they had more than 200 men!
+By this time, the division’s infantry battalions were considered fortunate if they had more than 200 men.
 After a series of retreating battles into March 1945, the 90th was assigned as Field Army Group reserve under command of Heeresgruppe C. and put into reserve for rebuilding.
 The reserve was committed to battle in April 1945 to attempt to halt a breakthrough by the US 10th Mountain Division on the Po defence line but were unable to hold the advancing Allied forces.
+Reportedly, when elements of the 10th Mountain entered Tole, they found the commanding general had fled his headquarters in that mountain town "in such haste he'd left on the table a fresh piece of bread and jam, with one bite missing."